+Federal: \$104,619

-Federal: \$104,619 Match: \$52,627
+Match: \$52,627 (TXST)

-Project Start Date: 09/01/2023 Project End Date: 2/28/2025
+Project Start Date: 09/01/2023

-Project Description:
+Project End Date: 5/31/2025

-The cement industry releases approximately 8% of world's CO2 - a significant source that induces climate change.
-To curb the carbon emissions from the cement and concrete industry, utilization of supplementary cementitious materials (SCMs) to replace a portion of portland cement in concrete is considered one of the most effective approaches.
-In the U.S., coal fly ash is by far the most used SCM.
-Despite being used every day, the supply of coal fly ash in the U.S. has lately become a matter of concern due to the promotion of renewable energy sources and blending of different coals that produce less amount of Class F fly ash - a type of fly ash that is preferred by the concrete industry.
-Therefore, it is critical to identify and evaluate alternative supplementary cementitious materials that can offer concrete equivalent or better strength and durability characteristics to Class F fly ash.
-One area that is being overlooked by the concrete industry for alternative SCMs is bio-waste materials, which include agricultural wastes, eggshells, burnt oyster shell, etc. In this project, the feasibility of using two bio-waste materials, i.e., sugarcane bagasse ashes and ground waste eggshells, as alternative SCMs in portland cement concrete for coastal applications is investigated.
+Project Description: In the U.S., coal fly ash is by far the most used supplementary cementitious material (SCM).
+Despite being used every day, the supply of coal fly ash in the U.S. has become a matter of concern because we are blending different coals that produce less amount of Class F fly ash - a type of fly ash that is preferred by the concrete industry.
+Therefore, it is critical to identify and evaluate alternative SCMs that can offer concrete equivalent or better strength and durability characteristics to Class F fly ash.
+This is especially critical in coastal areas where concrete durability remains a challenge.
+One area that is being overlooked by the concrete industry for alternative SCMs is bio-waste materials, which include agricultural waste, eggshells, burnt oyster shell, etc. In this project, the feasibility of using two bio-waste materials, sugarcane bagasse ashes and ground waste eggshells, as alternative SCMs in portland cement concrete for coastal applications is investigated.

 US DOT Priorities: The project carries multifaceted and long-term merits and aligns well with US DOT priority area D and strategic goals.
-First, these novel bio-waste-based SCMs will extend the life of transportation infrastructure by significantly improving concrete longterm strength and durability.
-Second, the successful inclusion of bio-waste materials in concrete not only reduces the reliance on fly ash or other SCMs that are being phased out, but it also reduces the environmental nuisance caused by these bio-waste materials along with promoting the circular economy through sustainable handling and disposing of these materials.
-To facilitate implementation, at the end of the project, detailed guidelines and recommendations on 1) bio-waste materials quality control protocols including how to produce, store, and handle the materials, and the chemical composition and size distribution requirements for the materials 2) concrete mix design including optimum biowaste material replacement levels and modifications on design parameters, and 3) how concrete materials properties are modified due to the bio-waste materials addition and how these changes affect design of coastal infrastructures, will be established.
-Ultimately, implementation of bio-waste materials in concrete will help the cement and concrete industry and transportation infrastructure sector make strides towards the carbon-neutrality goal.
+First, these novel bio-waste-based SCMs will extend the life of transportation infrastructure by improving concrete long-term strength and durability.
+Second, successfully incorporating bio-waste materials in concrete not only reduces the reliance on fly ash or other SCMs that are being phased out, but it also reduces the nuisance caused by these bio-waste materials in terms of required disposal.
+To facilitate implementation, at the end of the project, detailed guidelines and recommendations will be provided that include 1) bio-waste materials quality control protocols including how to produce, store, and handle the materials, and the chemical composition and size distribution requirements for the materials 2) concrete mix design including optimum biowaste material replacement levels and modifications on design parameters, and 3) how concrete materials properties are modified due to the bio-waste materials addition and how these changes affect design of coastal infrastructures.